jschaefer619/DH150-2020S/README.md

 * Many features on the website are easily navigated by the user without much wait time.
 * The following design flaw may be relevant to several heuristics, but is worth describing here.
 Whenever a new section of the website is loaded, such as going from the \'about\' page to the \'blog' page, the entire website is reloaded.
 Thus, the stream is effectively stopped then restarted, causing a very undesirable pause for the users listening experience.
 Users may hesistate to explore other of the website, knowing that the stream will be interrupted.
 One can resolve this issue by using a linked external streaming platform, which is communicated adequately to the user - but this solution could be stressed more.
-* Clicking on \' playlist\' feature under the \'DJs'\ header directs the user to the KXLU "spintron" companion website.
+* Clicking on \' playlist\' feature under the \'DJs\' header directs the user to the KXLU "spintron" companion website.
 This feature is useful, but is also challenging for users to navigate back to the KXLU website.
 At the very least, a new tab could be generated instead of replacing the user\'s current window. *See spintron website below*

 ![Screen Shot 2020-04-08 at 1 27 03 PM](https://user-images.githubusercontent.com/56604738/78830373-b2368d00-799c-11ea-82d9-715927d93bf4.png)